MShtol/expression_variability/README.md

 If you don't have Conda, install it first.

 Other:
-- PC RAM >=8Gb - some Plink tastks are memory demanding.
+- PC RAM >=8Gb - some Plink tasks are memory demanding.
 - OS - Ubuntu 20.04